Can Minimalism Go Too Far To Be Beneficial?

 Introduction

 The philosophy of minimalism has gained significant traction.
-The idea of decluttering our lives, both physically and mentally, and focusing on what truly matters resonates with many.
+The idea of decluttering our lives physically and mentally and focusing on what truly matters resonates with many.

-However, as with any ideology, there’s a question that arises: Can minimalism go too far?
+However, as with any ideology, a question arises: Can minimalism go too far?
 Is there a point where the pursuit of simplicity becomes detrimental?

 In this post, we will explore the nuances of extreme minimalism and discuss how to strike the right balance between simplicity and functionality.